yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    The ``devtool`` command employs a number of sub-commands that allow you to add, modify, and upgrade recipes.
-As with the OpenEmbedded build system, “recipes” represent software packages within ``devtool``.
+As with the OpenEmbedded build system, "recipes" represent software packages within ``devtool``.
 When you use ``devtool add``, a recipe is automatically created.
 When you use ``devtool modify``, the specified existing recipe is used in order to determine where to get the source code and how to patch it.
 In both cases, an environment is set up so that when you build the recipe a source tree that is under your control is used in order to allow you to make changes to the source as desired.
-By default, both new recipes and the source go into a “workspace” directory under the eSDK.
+By default, both new recipes and the source go into a "workspace" directory under the eSDK.
 The ``devtool upgrade`` command updates an existing recipe so that you can build it for an updated set of source files.